MNTB/Coursera_GC-Data/CodeBook.md

 This is a stepwise process, where, based on the "features_info.txt" from the original data, "t" was replaced with Average Mean Timed, "f" with Average Mean Fourier, "x, Y, or Z" with X-axis, etc., and "std" with SD.
 So wherease the original variable name might be "tGravityAcc-std()-X" the new descriptive title is "Average Mean Timed GravityAcc SD X-axis"

 The final dataset is by definition tidy, with one variable per column.
+To confirm this, use the read.table instruction in the ReadMe file (#24) to get a better view of the data.